phoenixperry/GDS-workshop/Space_use.md

-# Welcome to The Goldsmiths Hackerspace!
+# Welcome to The Goldsmiths Hackerspace Space Use agreement!
+_This agreement is provisional and under department review.
+Changes will be shared with all members as they occur._

 This space serves to provide increased STEM access to the Goldsmiths Computing Students and the researchers within the Computing  Department.

 As a shared space, it’s very important we set up some ground rules and user polices so this space can support the community.
 What follows is a list of policies and guidelines for using this space, the gear in it and how we treat each other.